Coping: Karen Horney

 In the 1940s, the German Freudian psychoanalyst Karen Horney "developed her mature theory in which individuals cope with the anxiety produced by feeling unsafe, unloved, and undervalued by disowning their spontaneous feelings and developing elaborate strategies of defence."
 Horney defined four so-called coping strategies to define interpersonal relations, one describing psychologically healthy individuals, the others describing neurotic states.

 The healthy strategy she termed "Moving with" is that with which psychologically healthy people develop relationships.
 It involves compromise.
 In order to move with, there must be communication, agreement, disagreement, compromise, and decisions.
-The three other strategies she described – "Moving toward", "Moving against" and "Moving away" – represented neurotic, unhealthy strategies people utilize in order to protect themselves.
+The three other strategies she described – "Moving toward", "Moving against" and "Moving away" – represented neurotic, unhealthy strategies people utilize to protect themselves.

 Horney investigated these patterns of neurotic needs (compulsive attachments).
 The neurotics might feel these attachments more strongly because of difficulties within their lives.
 If the neurotic does not experience these needs, they will experience anxiety.
 The ten needs are: